 With the Berkeley Marvell NanoLab, CITRIS Foundry startup incubator, and the CITRIS Invention Lab, we offer unparalleled facilities to Build prototypes and demonstration models for projects from the nanoscale to urban scale.

 Once a proof of concept has been tested and refined, it is ready for Launch to industrial partners, public agencies, and other potential users.

 The final step is to Connect these innovations with the networks that will benefit from and promote their implementation.

 As we evaluate the effectiveness of each device or intervention, the process begins again as we Learn for the next iteration.

 CITRIS has pioneered this model in the university setting, providing an “invention infrastructure” that creates physical and online products along with the processes to support continuous innovation.
-The combination—information technology research with state-of-the-art facilities creating products for the benefit of society—distinguishes us from other interdisciplinary research centers.
+The combination of information technology research with state-of-the-art facilities to develop solutions for the benefit of society distinguishes us from other interdisciplinary research centers.

 Join us to Learn – Build – Launch – Connect.